 How to apply

-Interested candidates can submit their application to Albert Descoteaux by using the online form. must submit The application must include:
+Interested candidates can submit their application to Albert Descoteaux by using the online form.
+The application must include:

 - their curriculum, an official transcript